grape0117/swiss_axapharm_autodrive/Readme.md

      c.
 Execute the following command in terminal.<br>
         <code>python3 auto_drive.py</code><br>
         This command takes some time to complete.
 In the same directory, some folders are resulted.
 The database_json folder is the output which we should use.<br>
      d.
-You can upload that folder to your admin panel.<br>
+You can upload that folder to your admin panel instead of the old database_json folder.<br>

 <br><br><br>
 2. Windows Version<br>